Table of Contents

 - ride the Colectivo (shared taxicab) $2.00 (depending on distance)

 - tour van that goes to the tourist spots $5.00

 Lessons: It was nice to try out different methods, but our rudimentary Spanish seemed to be insufficient to move around on our own.
 A little bit of knowledge on which ride goes where will be extremely helpful.
 Walking goes a long way, but next time we should consider paying for a ride if it is less of a hassle.
 Getting lost under the heat of the sun, in the middle of nowhere is not worth saving a few bucks.

 Actual Spent: $1060

 Goal: Learn Spanish.
-Visit tourist spots in or near Oaxaca while living like locals in the town.
+Visit tourist spots in Oaxaca Mexico while living like locals in the town.
 Take a break and relax.

 Cost: Before coming in, we already know 2 activities that we would want to do for sure:

 Tips: Spanish Immersion School welcomes all levels of proficiency, but we will benefit more if we have the basics covered or if we stayed with them in the compound.
 Book MAE Massage and Bodywork for massages right away.
 She is the best in town.
 Anahata day SPA is good for same day appointments, manicure, pedicure, and other treatments.

 We have researched the tourist spots hoping to hit everything during our stay, but due to the pandemic The Hierve del Agua, Arbol del Tule, Santo Domingo Church and the Jardin Etnobotánico were closed at the time of our visit.